The best Citibank credit cards

 Citi Premier Card

-The Citi Premier card comes with a bonus of 60,000 Citi ThankYou points after spending $4,000 on purchases within the first three months of account opening.
+The Citi Premier card comes with a bonus of 60,000 bonus points after you spend $4,000 in purchases within the first 3 months of account opening.
 As far as ongoing rewards, with this card you’ll earn 3x ThankYou points per dollar spent on air travel, hotels, restaurants, supermarkets, gas stations and 1x point on all other purchases.

 With the Citi Premier card, your ThankYou points are worth 1 cent each toward travel booked through the Citi travel site.
 This card has no foreign transaction fees.
 It carries an annual fee of $95.